JakeSurge/pirAtE-Standard/README.md

 # pirAtE Standard: Additional Substitution Layer for AES Encryption
 The basic idea for this project was to add a substitution layer after some form of block cipher encryption had been performed such as AES (hence the name).
 This is not just any substitution layer, but a pirate substitution layer to abstract it more (and because its funny).
 AES-128, AES-192, and AES-256 with Electronic Code Book (ECB) and Cipher Block Chaining (CBC) (as provided by the PyCryptodome Python module) are the supported encryption alogrithms and there is custom IV support for CBC.
 At a high level an S-box of sorts is made from shuffling a pirate wordset psuedorandomly using the same key used to encrypt with AES.
 The AES encrypted bytes are substituted out for pirate terms using this S-box making it "piratey".
+This project is really not supposed to be practical, but more educational (and to be silly) as plaintext encrypted into piratetext becomes very large very quick since every byte maps to a whole word.
 # Local Setup
 ### Back End
 1. After cloning the repository locally, install the needed dependencies by using this command globally (**NOT RECOMMENDED**) or in a Python virtual environment located in the root folder of the repository (**Recommended**)